hearvox/unreliable-news/ref/apis-for-fact-checking.md

 # APIs and Tools for fact-checking

-While fact-checking will always be a human-powered, hands-on process, many <a href="https://github.com/hearvox/unreliable-news/blob/master/ref/news-verification-checklists.md">fact-checking steps</a> can be computer-assisted.
+Fact-checking will always be a human-powered, hands-on process.
+But many <a href="https://github.com/hearvox/unreliable-news/blob/master/ref/news-verification-checklists.md">fact-checking steps</a> can be automated.

-Some steps return domain data that that can help auto-distiguishing fact-based from fake news.
-Most promising so far is:
+Online tools can instantly return domain data that can reliably auto-distinguish fact-based from fake news.
+The most promising indicators so far are:
-* Year online, date of doamin registration (Alexa, Domain BigData, DNA Trails).
+* Year online, date of domain registration (Alexa, Domain BigData, DNA Trails).
 * Listed in E&amp;P Databook (Editor &amp; Publisher).
 * Listed in Unreliable News Source index (CJR).
 * Member of LION, INN, or ONA.
+* Domain Authority (Moz).
+* Percentage of complex words (WebpageFX).
 * Has Wikipedia page (Wikipedia- MediaWiki API).
 * Has Twitter account.
 * Has Facebook Account.
 * Number of accessibility errors (Achecker).
-* Percentage of complex words (WebpageFX).

 These tools and APIs return domain data useful in detecting unreliable sources: